Tripura Police

 Tripura Police is the law enforcement agency of the state of Tripura which organizes and is responsible for policing activities in the state of Tripura, Northeast India.
 It was formed in the year 1965.
-Currently Shri Anurag Dhankar, IPS is DGP of Tripura.

 Administration

-The Director General of Police, (DGP), Tripura is the head of Organization who is decorated with an office at Police Headquarters (PHQ) located at Agartala, the capital of Tripura State.
-There are several Inspector Generals of Police (IGP's) working under him.
-IGP (Law and Order), IGP (Administration), IGP (AP and OPs), IGP (Intelligence) who are decorated with respective offices at PHQ complex, Agartala.
-Several DyIGP's (Deputy Inspector General of Police are under the command and control of DGP, Tripura.
-Most notable DyIGPs are DyIGP (Intelligence), DyIGP (Headquarters), DyIGP (Admin), DyIGP (AP and OPs) and on the operation of Law and Order DyIGP(Southern Range) and DyIGP (Northern Range).
-Under them are eight District SsPs (Superintendents of Police) for eight districts namely West Tripura District, Sipahijala District, Gomati District, South Tripura District, Dhalai District, Khowai District, Unakoti District and North Tripura District.
-All such District Superintendents of Police are assisted by respective Additional Superintendents of Police, Deputy Superintendents of Police, (District Intelligence Branch) posted at the District Headquarters, and respective Sub-Divisional Police Officers (Posted at respective sub-division headquarters).
-Such Sub-Divisional Police Officers supervises and monitors the day-to-day activities and working of Police Stations under them.
-All the Police Stations are staffed with one Officer in Charge (Not below the rank of Sub-Inspectors and not above the rank of Inspectors).
+The Director General of Police (DGP) of Tripura is the head of the organization who is decorated with an office at Police Headquarters (PHQ) located at Agartala, the capital of Tripura State.
+There are several Inspectors General of Police (IGP's) working under him.
+IGP (Law and Order), IGP (Administration), IGP (AP and OPs), and IGP (Intelligence) who are decorated with respective offices at the PHQ complex, Agartala.
+Several DIGPs (Deputy Inspector General of Police) are under the command and control of the DGP, Tripura.
+Most notable DyIGPs are DyIGP (Intelligence), DyIGP (Headquarters), DyIGP (Admin), and DyIGP (AP and OPs); and on the operation of Law and Order, DyIGP (Southern Range) and DyIGP (Northern Range).
+Under them are eight District SSPs (Superintendents of Police) for eight districts, namely West Tripura District, Sipahijala District, Gomati District, South Tripura District, Dhalai District, Khowai District, Unakoti District, and North Tripura District.
+All such District Superintendents of Police are assisted by respective Additional Superintendents of Police; Deputy Superintendents of Police (District Intelligence Branch) posted at the District Headquarters; and respective Sub-Divisional Police Officers (posted at respective sub-division headquarters).
+Such sub-divisional police officers supervise and monitor the day-to-day activities and working of police stations under them.
+All the police stations are staffed with one officer in charge (not below the rank of sub-inspector and not above the rank of inspector).

 Controversy

 The members of the LGBT community alleged that the police officers forced them to strip in front of other male and female police officers.
-The victims individuals were forced to give an undertaking not to crossdress.
+The victims' individuals were forced to give an undertaking not to cross-dress.